 Fiber Plans, Speed, and Data

 Fiber-optic technology transmits data using light and thin strands of glass — the result is faster speeds and a more reliable connection.
-If Frontier offers fiber-optic service to your address, you could see plans that range from 50 Mbps to 940 Mbps.
+If Frontier offers fiber-optic service to your address, you’ll typically see symmetrical plans at 500 Mbps, 1 Gig, 2 Gig, and 5 Gig.

 DSL Plans, Speed, and Data